weiliu620/weiliu620.github.io/medical_imaging.md

 Not a deep learning paper per se, but an image analysis paper on Neuron.

 ### Automatic Detection of Cerebral Microbleeds from MR Images via 3D Convolutional Neural Networks.
-Found this one searching vonvnets on 3D volume imaging.
+Found this one searching convnets on 3D volume imaging.

 ### A fast and scalable algorithm for training 3D convolutional networks on multi-core and many-core shared memory machines
 Seems more on computational speed up, but also like application on 3D volume image.
 From the group for neuron membrane study (image segmentation?)